HaolingZHANG/MotifEffect/README.md

 ├── requirements.txt                               // Basic library requirements of this library.
 ```

+## Research Trajectory

+This project captures a 1,805-day research journey and the author's reflections along the journey.
+You are warmly invited to read it ([link](https://go.nature.com/3WRr9Il)).

 ## Citation

 If you think this repository helps or being used in your research, please consider refer